Slovakiasite Slovakiasite Slovakiasite Slovakiasite Slovakiasite

 Slovak Radio Building – An Upside-down Pyramid

-Location: Bratislava, Mytna Street
+Location Bratislava, Mytna Street

 The Slovak Radio Building (61 m), located on Mytna Street, can be easily recognized by its upside-down pyramid shape.